- Russian foreign and security policy

 Languages: English, Russian

 Summary: John is Special Assistant to the Executive Director, IISS–Americas.
-His responsibilities include research for the Non-Proliferation and Nuclear Policy Programme’s projects; outreach to US, Canadian and Russian government officials, and delegate engagement onsite for the IISS Manama Dialogue and IISS Shangri-La Dialogue; coordinating the Executive Director’s office; and contributing to development, strategic planning, and corporate and government affairs for IISS–Americas.
+His responsibilities include research and project management for the Non-Proliferation and Nuclear Policy Programme and Cyber, Space and Future Conflict Programme; outreach to US, Canadian and Russian government officials, and delegate engagement onsite for the IISS Manama Dialogue and IISS Shangri-La Dialogue; coordinating the Executive Director’s office; and contributing to development, strategic planning, and corporate and government affairs for IISS–Americas.

 - 2017: MA Strategic Studies and International Economics, Paul H. Nitze School of Advanced International Studies, Johns Hopkins University